hata6502/kanvas-landing-page/content/_index.md

 ---
 title: premy
-description: Minimal sketching canvas for anyone.
+description: A drawing app for anyone.
 ---

 <style>